alakeldev/Summary-of-unit-testing-jest/README.md

 so That is meaning i want only html repoerts to be initiate inside the coverage file

+"jest": {
+    "collectCoverage": true,
+    "coverageReporters": [
+      "html"
+    ],
+    "coverageDirectory": "reports"
+  }

+ "coverageDirectory": "reports" =>>>>>>>>>>> Here it means to specify the folder path/name that i want to initiate my reports folders in it on terminal write =====>>>>>>> npm test -- --coverage

+ "collectCoverageFrom": ["**/*.{js,jsx,ts}"]

+it means that you want to put the array that you want to collect the coverage from

+if you want to ignore some type files you can use

+ "coveragePathIgnorePatterns": ["/node_modules/"]   it's by default value that ignore node_modules you can add another modules as per example below:
+ "coveragePathIgnorePatterns": ["/node_modules/", "/build/"]

+ comments inside json file as per below:

+ "//2": "Comment to write it inside json file IMPORTANT IMPORTANT", "//3": "Comment to write it inside json file IMPORTANT IMPORTANT",

+ check package.json file to understand

 ## Mock functions
 Spies functions that checks and spy on the behaviour of the function that my code calling, it helps us to control the test process and its behavior